 As I type this I’m laying in bed.
 Not because it’s late at night.
 I haven’t been bedridden from a bad case of man flu.
 It’s because I have the comfiest mattress in the world.
 This review has been excellent for my back, terrible for productivity.

-Keen to discover what all of the fuss is about, we’ve been sleeping on a double mattress from Eve for over a month now.
-How did we get on?
+Keen to discover what all of the fuss is about, I’ve been sleeping on a double mattress from Eve for over a month now.
+How did I get on?
 Read on to find out...

 What is it?